 Whether you embrace wintry outdoor activities like skating and snowshoeing, or prefer indoor experiences like beer festivals, shows or museums, there are countless ways to enjoy winter in Ottawa!
-We’ve gathered some fun events taking place during the winter months (in order of start date) that will have you loving winter.
+We’ve gathered a selection of special events (in order of start date) that will keep you happy until spring.

 This annual one-day celebration of all things winter takes place on the grounds of the Governor General’s historic residence, Rideau Hall.
 Skate on the refrigerated outdoor rink, learn to ski and snowshoe, taste foods from Nordic countries and other seasonal treats, and take a tour of the residence.
 If one day of wintry outdoor activities isn’t enough, check out our Winter Activities page.